 📌 Overview

-Using Ruby on Rails has helped make it possible to scale out and scale up to meet the demand of millions of customers enjoying their photos on millions of digital frames.
+Using Ruby on Rails has helped make it possible to scale out and scale up, meeting the demands of millions of customers adding and viewing photos on millions of digital frames.

-The team added more primary databases to scale write and read operations out.
-Rails helps this with connection pools for each primary database, while working with the same deployed codebase.
+In 2025, the team added more primary databases to scale peak write and read load ahead of Christmas Day.
+Rails helps manage pools of connections for each primary database, within the same codebase.

 With 8 primary databases in total, each server instance can be vertically scaled up for peak load, and back down later for cost savings.

-Primarily the team leveraged native support for Multiple Databases and the disable_joins: true Active Record feature, simulating joins between tables in separate databases.
+To make this possible within Ruby on Rails, the team leveraged native support for Multiple Databases and the disable_joins: true Active Record feature which simulates joins between tables in different databases.

 Building With Ruby on Rails

 The Aura Frames platform has been built with Ruby on Rails since the beginning.
-Christmas 2025 was one of the busiest days of the year for the company and technical platform, serving a peak of 41 million API requests per second and processing a peak of 11.8 million background jobs per hour.
+Christmas 2025 was the busiest day of the year for the company and technical platform, serving a peak of 41 million API requests per second and processing a peak of 11.8 million background jobs per hour.

-For an introduction to the Aura Frames company and the products, please check out Scaling RDS Postgres for Peak Christmas Traffic (#1 in App Store).
+For an introduction to the Aura Frames company and products, please check out Part 1 of this series: Scaling RDS Postgres for Peak Christmas Traffic (#1 in App Store).

-Historically the database layer, PostgreSQL and Active Record, was the most difficult part to scale.
+Due to not being easily scalable horizontally for write operations, the database layer of PostgreSQL and Active Record often became a bottleneck.
 The team relied on vertically scaling the single primary server instance through Christmas of 2024.

 The largest machine available for RDS on AWS is currently the 48x family (192 vCPU, 1.5 TB RAM).
-Even with that jumbo sized instance, the platform had reliability issues at peak load.
+Even with that jumbo sized instance, the platform had reliability issues at peak load on Christmas 2024, driving a need to re-design for reliability improvements before Christmas 2025.

 To handle greater levels of peak traffic reliably, the team decided to introduce a type of sharding using multiple primary databases.
-The team weighed several options related to sharding the database work.
+Several sharding approaches were considered.
 One goal was to leverage the existing code as much as possible, with minimal changes, and control the sharding distribution from the application level.

-Within sharding from the Rails application, another choice was whether to shard at the database table row level, meaning distributing the rows among multiple same-schema copies of the database, or to shard at the “whole table” level.
+Another choice was whether to shard at the table row level, meaning distributing the rows among multiple same-schema copies of the database, or to move “whole tables” (all rows) to their own DB.

-Fortunately Ruby on Rails was enhanced over more than 15 years of developments to support the needs of mature, scaled-up platforms with billions of rows of data and terabyte sized DBs.
+Fortunately Ruby on Rails was enhanced over more than 15 years of development to support the needs of mature, scaled-up platforms with billions of rows and terabytes of data, with patterns but also flexibility.
+A couple of key capabilities could be used to accommodate either strategy.

 Technical Metrics